Ethandler/Ethandler/README.md

 This is more than just a repository; it’s my personal operating system 🛠️ for learning and creating.
 Each project, no matter how small, is a building block for something bigger.

 Let’s build something amazing, one line of code at a time. ✨
+## What’s Next? 🔮
+- **Learn the basics of Python programming.
+- **Create my first Python script e.g., (hello_world.py).
+- **Explore how Python and AI tools can be applied to solve real-world problems.
+- **Document my learning and share it here to inspire others.